awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.UpdateExpressions.md

     --return-values ALL_NEW
 ```

-Now that `QuantityOnHand` exists, you can re\-run the example to increment `QuantityOnHand` by 5 each time\.
+Now that `QuantityOnHand` exists, you can rerun the example to increment `QuantityOnHand` by 5 each time\.

-### Adding Elements To A Set<a name="Expressions.UpdateExpressions.ADD.Set"></a>
+### Adding Elements to a Set<a name="Expressions.UpdateExpressions.ADD.Set"></a>

 Assume that the `Color` attribute does not exist\.
-The following AWS CLI example sets `Color` to a string set with two elements:
+The following AWS CLI example sets `Color` to a string set with two elements\.

 ```
 aws dynamodb update-item \